anh-nguyen-98/game/README.md

 This is an assignment from **CS308: Programming Language Project (PLP)** course, Spring 2022, Fulbright University Vietnam.
 This course is taught by Dr. Nanette Simenas.

-The purpose of this assignment is to study one programming language of choice.
-The language I choose is **JavaScript**, one of the most popular languages in today web development.
+The purpose of this assignment is to study one programming language of choice, and I choose is **JavaScript**.

-## Tutorials
+## 1. Tutorials

+The tutorials can be found at `./tutorials` folder.

+The tutorials contain 5 sections:
 1. History and Hello World
-2. Names, types and bindings
+2. Names, Types and Bindings
-3. Selection control structures
+3. Selection Control Structures
+4. Loops and Subroutines
+5. Objects and Classes

-## Final project
+## 2. Final project

 Play the game at https://anh-nguyen-98.github.io/game/